PaulvonRedmont/Evernote-Tag-Renaming-Macro/README.md

 # Evernote Tag Renamer

 ## Overview
 This Python script automates the process of renaming tags in Evernote using PyAutoGUI.
 It is particularly useful when you have a large number of tags to rename and want to save time by automating the process.
+Naturally, an easier way to do this would be to use authentication tokens or something, but this method also worked for my use case, so why not.

 ## Prerequisites
 Before running the script, make sure you have the following dependencies installed: